-In the 30 years since the HIV/AIDS pandemic began, nearly 35 million lives have been lost to the disease.
-Today, an estimated 36.7 million people worldwide are infected with HIV, the virus that causes AIDS.
-Each year, an additional 1.8 million people, including 160,000 children, are newly infected.
-In the countries hardest hit by the disease, particularly in sub-Saharan Africa, HIV/AIDS has drastically reduced adult life expectancy and orphaned more than 13 million children.
-ICAP’s approach is grounded in an appreciation of the HIV pandemic’s broad impact on individuals, families, communities, and societies, and in an understanding of the connection between HIV/AIDS, childhood mortality and other health threats, including tuberculosis, malaria, malnutrition, and limited access to reproductive health services.
-Working with host countries and other partners, ICAP supports HIV programs at the national, regional, facility, and community levels, building on local strengths and resources and providing a very broad range of implementation and technical assistance.
+In the nearly 40 years since the HIV/AIDS pandemic began, nearly 35 million lives have been lost to the disease.
+Today, an estimated 36.9 million people worldwide are infected with HIV, the virus that causes AIDS.
+Every year, the virus infects an additional 1.8 million people, including 160,000 children.
+In the countries hardest hit by the disease, particularly those in sub-Saharan Africa, HIV/AIDS has drastically reduced adult life expectancy and orphaned more than 13 million children.

 HIV/AIDS BY THE NUMBERS